After an entire day of cutting, sanding, and putting together your latest woodwork project, you’re exhausted.

 Well, it turns out that you can get all these questions answered in this post.
 I also share a test to show you the difference in staining a board, both with and without conditioner.

 Disclosure: This post contains some affiliate links or referral links for your convenience.
 It is a way for this site to earn advertising commissions by advertising or linking to certain products and/or services, click here to read my full disclosure policy.

-But I still haven’t answered the question on your mind, do I need to use a wood conditioner?
+But I still haven’t answered the question on your mind: do I need to use a wood conditioner?

-In hopes to answer your question (and mine), I have done a test using a common pine board you would find at the hardware store.
+To answer your question (and mine), I have done a test using a common pine board you would find at the hardware store.